dcf21/pi-gazing/README.md

 # Meteor Pi

-MeteorPi is a project, run from the [http://www.cambridgesciencecentre.org/](Cambridge Science Centre), producing a network of small, low cost internet enabled observatories and their accompanying software.
+MeteorPi is a project, run from the [Cambridge Science Centre](http://www.cambridgesciencecentre.org/), producing a network of small, low cost internet enabled observatories and their accompanying software.

 ## Meteors